Rdawson96/WhitbyBC/README.md

   - The W3C Markup Validator found an error in the use of a % as a measurement on the Iframe.
 I fixed this by applying an ID and using a percentage through the CSS file.
   - The W3C Markup Validator also found a stray end div tag that I deleted from the code.
   - ![Image of Volunteer page validation errors](assets/readme-images/volunteer-page-errors.png)
+- These errors have since been rectified

 - CSS

-- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) found no errors or warnings on my CSS.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) found no errors or warnings on the CSS file.

 ### Accessibility